-Under GAAP, we are required to continue reporting as outstanding debt on our consolidated balance sheets the \$135 million principal amount of our first mortgage bonds due December 15, 2003 until the funds deposited with the trustee are used to retire such bonds at maturity.
+Under GAAP, we are required to continue reporting as outstanding debt on our consolidated balance sheet the \$135 million principal amount of KGE first mortgage bonds due December 15, 2003 until the funds deposited with the trustee are used to retire such bonds at maturity.
 The cash deposited with the trustee is included in restricted cash on our consolidated balance sheet and can only be used for the purpose of repaying this indebtedness and related interest.
+The funds deposited to retire the \$100 million principal amount of our 7.25% first mortgage bonds due August 15, 2002 were used to retire the bonds at that date.